Your browser does not support the running script, you cannot get a perfect browsing

 Altitude: 2750- 3270 meters | Distance: 230km, about 5 hours’ driving

-After breakfast, we will depart from Bome and drive to visit Tashi Gang Village, located near Lulang Town.
-This quaint village sits at the base of a high-altitude mountain meadow, surrounded by lush green mountains that create an endless sea of forests, rising from low to high.
-The forests consist of shrubs, dense spruces, pines, and other trees.
-Nestled between the mountains lies a well-kept meadow, where streams gather, and flowers bloom.
-Wooden fences and houses adorn the area, with distant snow-capped peaks and nearby forests adding to the natural beauty.
-It creates a peaceful and stunning "mountain scene."
+After breakfast, we will depart from Bome and drive to Tashi Gang Village, located near Lulang Town.
+This charming village rests at the foot of a high-altitude alpine meadow, surrounded by rolling green mountains that form a vast “sea of forest,” rising layer by layer.
+The landscape is covered with shrubs, dense spruce and pine forests, and other native trees.
+Between the mountains lies a beautifully maintained meadow where streams flow gently and seasonal flowers bloom.
+Traditional wooden fences and houses dot the scenery, with distant snow-capped peaks and nearby forests adding to the tranquility and beauty of this idyllic mountain landscape.

-In spring and summer, a variety of flowers bloom in the green meadows and forests, competing for beauty.
-In the autumn and winter, Tashi Gang Village greets the season with thick mist.
-The mist wraps around the mountains, with towering snow peaks faintly visible through the clouds.
+In spring and summer, the meadows and forests burst into color as a variety of flowers bloom.
+During autumn and winter, Tashi Gang Village often greets visitors with thick morning mist, which drifts through the mountains, creating a dreamy view where towering snow peaks appear and disappear through the clouds.

 Attractions